 China's 2022 foreign trade to run in reasonable range: spokesperson

+Aerial photo taken on July 13, 2021 shows a container terminal in Jiaxing, east China's Zhejiang Province.
+(Photo by Long Wei/Xinhua)

-BEIJING, March 3 (Xinhua) -- China's foreign trade is expected to keep running in a reasonable range in 2022, despite uncertainties and pressure, a spokesperson for the fifth session of the 13th National Committee of the Chinese People's Political Consultative Conference said Thursday.
+BEIJING, March 3 (Xinhua) -- China's foreign trade is expected to keep running in a reasonable range in 2022, despite uncertainties and pressure, Guo Weimin, spokesperson for the fifth session of the 13th National Committee of the Chinese People's Political Consultative Conference (CPPCC), said Thursday.

+"The foreign trade sector in China has a solid industrial foundation and strong resilience," Guo said when answering questions at a press conference.

+Official data shows that China's total trade in goods moved up another notch in 2021, exceeding 6 trillion U.S. dollars for the first time, despite the COVID-19 pandemic continuing to weigh on global trade.

 Photos